expo/expo/docs/pages/distribution/app-stores.md

 ## Make app loading seamless

-- Add a [splash screen](../guides/splash-screens.md), the very first thing your users see after they select your app.
+Add a [splash screen](../guides/splash-screens.md), the very first thing your users see after they select your app.
-- Use [AppLoading](../versions/latest/sdk/app-loading.md) to ensure your interface is ready before the user sees it.
-- [Preload and cache your assets](../guides/preloading-and-caching-assets.md) so your app loads quickly, even with a poor internet connection.

 ## Play nicely with the system UI